 The Doctor of Education degree in Educational Leadership provides the highest professional degree available in the field of education to students who aspire to administrative careers in either elementary, secondary, or collegiate levels.
 Although the degree requirements include a prescribed curriculum of required and elective courses, the doctoral degree is not awarded only on the basis of coursework completion.
-Following successful completion of the comprehensive examinations, doctoral students conduct a major research project resulting in the presentation and defense of the doctoral degree provides students with an opportunity to develop and demonstrate possession of skill in intellectual problem solving.
+Following successful completion of the comprehensive examinations, doctoral students conduct a major research project resulting in the presentation and defense of the doctoral dissertation.
+This phase of the doctoral degree provides students with an opportunity to develop and demonstrate possession of skill in intellectual problem solving.